nehanawar025/nehanawar025/README.md

 <br>

-## Projects I'm proud of! 😁
+## 😁 Projects I'm proud of!
 - [Finding Airbnb - MySQL](https://medium.com/learning-data/an-exploratory-data-analysis-using-mysql-to-find-the-perfect-airbnb-1aaba2b02b9b) - A comprehensive analysis of
  Airbnb listings using MySQL narrowed down the list from 13,759 to just 15 listings while reducing the budget by up to €500 from the initially set amount.

-- [EDA of Car Dataset - MySQL](https://github.com/nehanawar025/Exploratory-Analysis-of-Car-Evaluation-Dataset-with-SQL) - A comprehensive analysis of the car evaluation dataset in <b>MySQL</b> that focuses on identifying patterns and trends across various attributes to gain data-driven insights.

 - [Netflix Content - Tableau Dashboard](https://github.com/nehanawar025/Netflix-Dashboard-Tableau) - A comprehensive analysis of Netflix's content library using Tableau and Python, focusing on genre trends, content types, global distribution, and growth patterns to gain data-driven insights.

 - [Store Sales Dashboard](https://github.com/nehanawar025/Sales_Dasboard) - This Power BI Sales Dashboard presents key metrics, including total sales, quantity, sales by year, and performance by province, with a comparison of YoY%.
 It offers valuable insights to support growth strategies.

+## ⚡ Learning Projects
+- [EDA of Car Dataset - MySQL](https://github.com/nehanawar025/Exploratory-Analysis-of-Car-Evaluation-Dataset-with-SQL) - A comprehensive analysis of the car evaluation dataset in <b>MySQL</b> that focuses on identifying patterns and trends across various attributes to gain data-driven insights.

 <!--
 - [The State of Chicago’s Taxis](https://public.tableau.com/app/profile/shuvo.saha3090/viz/ChicagoTripsVisualization/Story1) - A data story about the decline of Chicago’s taxis using 202 million taxi trips from Chicago open data; it was found that the roles of taxis are changing and they are now only used when ride sharing services are not convenient/expensive